CipSoft-Tibia/Qt5/qtwebengine/src/3rdparty/chromium/docs/adding_to_third_party.md

 Non-Googlers can email one of the people in [//third_party/OWNERS](../third_party/OWNERS) for help.

-* Make sure you have the approval from Chrome Eng Review as mentioned [above](#before-you-start).
+* Make sure you have the approval from Chrome ATLs as mentioned [above](#before-you-start).
-* Get security@chromium.org approval.
+* Get security@chromium.org (or chrome-security@google.com, Google-only)
+  approval.
 Email the list with relevant details and a link to the CL.
   Third party code is a hot spot for security vulnerabilities.
   When adding a new package that could potentially carry security risk, make sure to highlight risk to security@chromium.org.
 You may be asked to add a README.security or, in dangerous cases, README.SECURITY.URGENTLY file.